Lisa Cabel

 KPMG in Canada

-Lisa provides powerful knowledge in human rights law, with a focus on management side labour and employment.
-She works with a diverse array of clients across all industries, from start-ups and family businesses, to large-cap public and private sector employees and companies.
+Lisa is a trusted adviser to clients relating to labour, employment, human rights, and pay equity and is seen as a practical, solution-oriented lawyer who has a keen sense of business needs as they are balanced with legal compliance.
+She works with a diverse array of clients across all industries, from start-ups and family businesses to large-cap public and private sector employees and companies.
 She also specializes in and provides legal advice to clients around collective agreement interpretation and negotiation, collective bargaining, employee discipline and terminations, wrongful dismissal claims, health and safety, harassment, and workplace policies and investigations.

 Professional and Industry Experience

-• Acted for an international automotive manufacturer seeking an injunction against union employees
+• Acted for an international automotive manufacturer seeking an injunction against unionized employees

 • Acted for a national consumer products company in arbitration, further to which the just cause termination of an employee was upheld